 It would make no sense to attempt refrigerant recovery from a system that contains no refrigerant.
-Because of this, always check to see if the system has pressure by connecting a pressure gauge to a system service port before starting a recovery process.
+Because of this, always check to see if the system has pressure by

 Before connecting service equipment, always perform a visual inspection of the A/C system to spot any obvious problems.